 This final stage of the publishing process provides the opportunity to confirm that the final manuscript has been converted with accuracy to the typeset page.
 Proofreading does not allow for revising or rewriting text.

 By familiarizing yourself with these phases of editing, you’ll have a better idea of what to expect at each stage of our collaborative publishing process, and you’ll be poised to understand the degree and kinds of changes that can be made at each phase.

-About the author: Heidi Parton loves writing, reading and collecting books.
-She’s earned a bachelor’s degree B.A. in English, a law degree and an Master of Fine Art in creative nonfiction.
+Heidi Fettig Parton loves writing, reading and collecting books.
+She’s earned a bachelor’s degree in English, a law degree and an Master of Fine Art in creative nonfiction.
 Merging Heidi’s love of language and the law, she spent a decade working in legal publishing, first as an acquisitions editor, then as publisher of West Academic.
 In addition to completing her own autobiographical novel, Heidi is thrilled to be once again helping other authors bring their books into the world.